wilberquito/Paradigms-and-Programming-Languages/Haskell/Session1.md

 ## What is Haskell?

 Haskell is a pure functional programming language.
-And what exactly functional programming means?
+What exactly functional programming means?
 Functional programming is a programming paradigm that emphasizes the use of pure functions and immutability.
 It is a declarative style of programming, in which the focus is on describing what the program should do, rather than how it should be done.